“Pauline Bonaparte as Venus Victrix” by Antonio Canova

 After Paris failed to judge their beauty with their clothing on, the three goddesses stripped nude to convince Paris of their worthiness.
 While Paris inspected them, each attempted with her powers to bribe him.
 Hera offered to make him king of Europe and Asia, Athena offered wisdom and skill in war, and Aphrodite offered him the world’s most beautiful woman.
 The most beautiful woman was Helen of Sparta, wife of a Greek king.

 The bribery had long-lasting consequences, as Paris accepted Aphrodite’s gift and awarded the apple to her.
 Paris eventually received Helen as well as the enmity of the Greeks and the other goddesses in the contest.
 The Greeks’ expedition to retrieve Helen from Paris in Troy was the mythological basis of the Trojan War.

 The story of the “Judgement of Paris” was popular with artists as it offered the opportunity to depict a beauty contest between three beautiful female nudes.

-Antonio Canova was born in the Venetian Republic, and unfortunately, his father was a stonecutter, died when Canova was three years old, Fortunately, he was put into the care of his paternal grandfather who was a stonemason and a sculptor who specialised in altars with statues and low reliefs.
+Antonio Canova was born in the Venetian Republic.
+Unfortunately, his father, who was a stonecutter, died when Canova was three years old.
+He was put into the care of his paternal grandfather, who was a stonemason and a sculptor who specialized in altars with statues and low reliefs.
 His grandfather led Antonio into the art of sculpting.
 At the age of nine, Antonio Canova executed two small shrines of Carrara marble, which are still in existence.
 After these works, he was employed under his grandfather as a sculptor.